List of EastEnders characters introduced in 2010: Greg Jessop

 Greg Jessop is the fiancé of Tanya Branning (Jo Joyner), making his first appearance on 1 October 2010.
-He appears to get on well with Tanya's children, Lauren (Jacqueline Jossa), Abi (Lorna Fitzgerald) and Oscar (Charlee & Neo Hall), although her ex-husband Max Branning (Jake Wood) dislikes Greg.
+He appears to get on well with Tanya's children, Lauren (Jacqueline Jossa), Abi (Lorna Fitzgerald) and Oscar (Charlee & Neo Hall), although her former husband Max Branning (Jake Wood) dislikes Greg.
 The character left EastEnders on 12 August 2011, after Tanya's affair with Max was revealed by Max's fiancée Vanessa Gold (Zöe Lucker).
 He returned on 21 October 2011, however, after being informed by Lauren that Tanya has cervical cancer.
 He left that same episode.